unicode-org/icu/docs/userguide/dev/gitdev.md

 ---

-For git & git lfs installation see the [Source Code Setup](../../devsetup/source/) page.
+For git & related tools installation see the [Source Code Setup](../../devsetup/source/) page.

 For setup with language compilers and IDEs, see the [Setup for Contributors](../../devsetup/source/) page